FeloStore/Console/README.md

 SPDX-License-Identifier: AGPL-3.0-only
 -->

-# Parcelo
+# Console

-The next-generation Accrescent developer console.
+The next-generation FeloStore developer console.

 ## About

-Parcelo is the server technology that powers [Accrescent].
+Console is the server technology that powers [FeloStore].
 It includes the developer console server and the console web frontend.
-Parcelo currently features:
+Console currently features:

 - GitHub account login
 - User registration whitelisting